Setting Sail Together: Why Combining Finances Matters

 The truth is, even good financial habits can feel overwhelming without a clear structure.
 When you bring two financial histories together, you need more than just a joint checking account; you need a shared roadmap.

-The ClearPath Approach to Couples Finance
+The Practical Approach to Combining Finances

 1. Clarify Your Shared Horizon